 Have you ever searched the words “Tomato soup” in the internet?
 The variation is amazing, isn’t it?

 Well, I was looking for a particular type – the creamy type with a crust on top, and came up with California-based Bistro Jentil’s world’s famous tomato soup.
 Chef Jason Hill has been kind enough to explain the details of this recipe in a video.
 And I did as he (and the recipe) said, except for replacing butter, reducing cream and simplifying it a little bit.
 The result was absolutely amazing, both the look and the taste.
 And my pictures are the proof I hope!
 Making this VERY French soup is not complicated at all, although it does involves several steps over two days (in my experience) for the best result.
 Read the rest of this entry »

 Among heartwarming foods, this beef/beet based borscht, is adapted from a Persian cook book and is known as “Russian Style”.
 I only cook it during very cold winter nights; that would be anywhere colder than -10C.
-And believe you me, the dish turns so delicious, in those nights I wish we had an even longer winter in Montreal!

 Remember I mention how healthy lentil is and how much use we have for lentil in Persian cuisine?
 Here!
 Well, with the fall already settled in, this delicious and nutritious lentil soup is all I felt having this weekend.
 I know lentil vegetable soup is probably one of the most diverse soup verities, yet this blended version with meat broth is different in many ways.
 You’ll see what I mean.